 - As described in paragraph , Primary Radar Identification Methods, or paragraph , Beacon/ Identification Methods.

 - En route.
 Ensure that all primary targets are displayed when radar identification is lost or is questionable.

 Inform an aircraft of its position whenever radar identification is established by means of identifying turns or by any of the beacon identification methods outlined in paragraph , Beacon/ Identification Methods.
 Position information need not be given when identification is established by position correlation or when a departing aircraft is identified within 1 mile of the takeoff runway end.

 - Inform an aircraft of radar contact when:

 - Initial radar identification in the ATC system is established.

 - Subsequent to loss of radar contact or terminating radar service, radar identification is reestablished.

 Retain data blocks that are associated with the appropriate target symbol in order to maintain continuous identity of aircraft.
 Retain the data block until the aircraft has exited the sector or delegated airspace, and all potential conflicts have been resolved; including an aircraft that is a point out.
 The data block must display flight identification and altitude information, as a minimum.
 The displayed altitude may be assigned, interim, or reported.

-a.
-Retain data blocks that are associated with the appropriate target symbol in order to maintain continuous identity of aircraft.
+- Retain data blocks that are associated with the appropriate target symbol in order to maintain continuous identity of aircraft.
 Retain the data block until the aircraft has exited the sector or delegated airspace, and all potential conflicts have been resolved; including an aircraft that is a point out.
 The data block must display flight identification and altitude information, as a minimum.

-b.
-During prearranged coordination procedures, the controllers who penetrate another controller's airspace must display data block information of that controller's aircraft which must contain, at a minimum, the position symbol and altitude information.
+- During prearranged coordination procedures, the controllers who penetrate another controller's airspace must display data block information of that controller's aircraft which must contain, at a minimum, the position symbol and altitude information.